punchcard-cms/punchcard/CONTRIBUTING.md

 ## Emoji Cheatsheet

-When creating creating commits or updating the CHANGELOG, please **start** the commit message or update with one of the following applicable Emoji.
+When writing commits, please **start** the [commit message](#git-commit-messages) with one of the following applicable Emoji, keeping in mind that some emoji have [semantic meaning for releases](#creating-a-release).
 Emoji should not be used at the start of issue or pull request titles.

 * :new: `:new:` when adding new functionality
 * :bug: `:bug:` when fixing a bug